etzm/iscc-sum/docs/specifications/treewalk.md

    files within containers are yielded.
 The algorithm traverses into directories but does not yield them as entries.

-> [!NOTE]
+!!! note

-> This ordering ensures ignore files are discovered and yielded before the regular files they might filter,
-> enabling extensions to process filtering rules early.
+    This ordering ensures ignore files are discovered and yielded before the regular files they might filter, enabling extensions to process filtering rules early.

 The base algorithm itself **MUST NOT** process ignore file contents or apply filtering - it only ensures deterministic ordering with ignore file prioritization.